pibake/PiBakeDocumentation/gitstuff.md

 To clone a repo, type the following:<br>
 `git clone https://web/address/to/git/repo`

 This will clone the `master` branch of the repository you entered to your local machine.
-This repository is your working directory.
-Remeber this because the phrase will come up plater in the documentation.
+This repository is your working directory for your repository.
+Remeber this because the phrase will come up later in the documentation.
 If you want to clone a different brach to your local machine, type the following:<br>
 `git clone https://web/address/to/git/repo -b branch_name`

 Note that `branch_name` can be whatever your branch name is.

+If you haven't already, change your current directory to the directory you just cloned.

 ## Craft your own branch (optional)